vexide/vexide/.github/ISSUE_TEMPLATE/feature_request.md

 - Will it make the library harder to use?
 -->

-## Describe alternative solutions, if any
+## Describe the alternative solutions, if any
 <!-- A clear and specific description of any alternative solutions or features that would solve the same problem. -->

 ## Additional context